Medical expert of the article

 - heavy.

-Assessment of the severity of hypoxia is carried out on the Virginia Apgar scale.
-The scale of assessing the state of the newborn at the first minutes of life was first presented at the 27th Congress of Anesthesiologists in 1952.
-The scale represents a system of criteria (5 indicators) for assessing the state of the newborn, including observation:
+The severity of hypoxia is assessed using the Virginia Apgar scale.
+The scale for assessing the condition of a newborn in the first minutes of life was first presented at the XXVII Congress of Anesthesiologists in 1952.
+The scale represents a system of criteria (5 indicators) for assessing the condition of a newborn, including observation of:

-- for the nature of breathing (no breathing, slow or irregular, good or screaming);
+- by the nature of breathing (no breathing; slow or irregular; good or screaming);

-- for reflexes - reaction to a catheter in the nose (no reaction, grimace of crying, coughing, sneezing or crying);
+- reflexes - reaction to a catheter in the nose (no reaction; crying grimace; coughing, sneezing or crying);

-- for tonus of muscles (weak, bending of arms and legs, active movements);
+- for muscle tone (weak; bending of arms and legs; active movements);

-Each indicator is evaluated on a three-point system (0-1-2 points).
-The Apgar score is scored twice: in the first minute of life and five minutes after birth.
-A healthy newborn has an assessment of 8-10 points.
+Each indicator is assessed on a three-point scale (0-1-2 points).
+The Apgar scale is assessed twice: in the first minute of life and five minutes after birth.
+A healthy newborn has a score of 8-10 points.

-Most newborns in the first minute of life receive an estimate of 7-8 points due to cyanosis and decreased muscle tone.
-After five minutes, the score rises to 8-10 points, which indicates a good adaptation of the child.
+Most newborns receive a score of 7-8 points in the first minute of life due to cyanosis and decreased muscle tone.
+After five minutes, the score increases to 8-10 points, which indicates good adaptation of the child.

-The Apgar scores of 4-7 points indicate moderate hypoxia, an score of 0-3 indicates severe hypoxia (asphyxia).
+An Apgar score of 4-7 points indicates moderate hypoxia, while a score of 0-3 points characterizes severe hypoxia (asphyxia).

-Classification of fetal hypoxia by severity is important for assessing the child's condition in the first minutes after birth and addressing the need for resuscitation and intensive care tactics.
+Classification of fetal hypoxia by severity is important for assessing the child’s condition in the first minutes after birth and deciding on the need for resuscitation measures and intensive care tactics.

-The successes achieved in perinatology over the past decades, the active introduction of new medical diagnostic technologies into clinical practice of obstetrics and perinatology allow timely diagnosis of fetal hypoxia and its consequences, the most dangerous of which is the CNS lesion.
-For a long time hypoxic CNS damage was denoted by the terms "perinatal encephalopathy", "cerebral blood circulation disorder", etc. The lack of clear terminology adversely affected the timely diagnosis of the effects of perinatal damage to the nervous system, in particular the effects of hypoxic CNS lesions, on timely and adequate therapy, which led to an increase in neglected cases and the growth of a child's psycho-neurological disability.
+The successes achieved in perinatology over the past decades, the active introduction of new medical diagnostic technologies into the clinical practice of obstetrics and perinatology allow timely diagnosis of fetal hypoxia and its consequences, the most dangerous of which is damage to the central nervous system.
+For a long time, hypoxic damage to the central nervous system was designated by the terms "perinatal encephalopathy", "cerebrovascular accident", etc. The lack of clear terminology had a negative impact on the timely diagnosis of the consequences of perinatal damage to the nervous system, in particular the consequences of hypoxic damage to the central nervous system, on the implementation of timely and adequate therapy, which led to an increase in advanced cases and an increase in childhood psychoneurological disability.

-The use of advanced technologies in perinatal practice made it possible to clarify the etiology, pathogenetic mechanisms, clinical and morphological structures, the localization of cerebral disorders typical for different gestational ages, to develop uniform approaches to terminology and to develop a new classification of perinatal neural lesions in newborns.
+The use of advanced technologies in perinatal practice has made it possible to clarify the etiology, pathogenetic mechanisms, clinical and morphological structures, typical localization of cerebral disorders for different gestational ages, to develop uniform approaches to terminology and to develop a new classification of perinatal lesions of the nervous system in newborns.

-The classification was developed by the Russian Association of Specialists of Perinatal Medicine and approved at the VI Congress of Pediatricians of Russia in February 2000.
+The classification was developed by the Russian Association of Perinatal Medicine Specialists and approved at the VI Congress of Russian Pediatricians in February 2000.

 According to this classification, neurological disorders, depending on the leading mechanism of damage, are divided into four groups: